-9. The applicant and the applicant's heirs, successors, and/or assignees shall provide private on-site recreational facilities in accordance with the Park and Recreation Facilities Guidelines.
+9. The applicant and the applicant's heirs, successors, and/or assignees shall provide private on-site recreational facilities in accordance with the Park and Recreation

+Facilities Guidelines.
 At the time of detailed site plan, the type and siting of the facilities shall be determined, including appropriate triggers for construction.

 A private recreational package has been provided with this DSP.
-The Urban Design Section found the package acceptable, subject to conditions.
-The proposed facilities should be installed in accordance with the approved plan prior to issuance of the final certificate of occupancy of the multifamily building as conditioned herein.
+The Planning Board found the package acceptable, subject to conditions.
+The proposed facilities and amenities as required by the RFA shall be installed in accordance with the approved plan prior to issuance of the final certificate of occupancy of the multifamily building as conditioned herein.